Russians, Rebels Send Reinforcements

-Nearly 4,000 civilians had abandoned the captured villages by Monday, according to Mayor Said Amirov of Dagestan’s capital, Makhachkala.
+Nearly 2,000 civilians abandoned the captured villages over the weekend.
 Dagestan’s government sent trucks to evacuate others and was setting up refugee camps at resorts and summer camps.

-Refugees who arrived in Makhachkala said the rebel gunmen didn’t threaten them and asked their help in introducing Islamic law.
+Refugees who arrived in Makhachkala, the capital, said the rebel gunmen didn’t threaten them and asked their help in introducing Islamic law.